 “That is the power that terrifies the empire,” Boesak added. “[Obama’s] book will come and go.
 The American empire will crumble and fall.
 What remains is the fire of truth and power.
 And that is a fire no water can put out.”

 Quoting Obama calling Wright a “erudite, middle-aged, light-skinned Black man” seeking “street cred,” Boesak argued Obama dismisses Wright’s critique of issues like military interventions — which Boesak noted Obama increased over the previous administration — without evidence but with personal attacks.

 “Arrogant power does not stop at flatly denying the truth.
 They have to go further, smothering it with haughty mockery, choking it with presidential ridicule, leaving it no room to breathe,” Boesak said of Obama.
 “In a denigration pronounced from the throne of Pharaoh, all the Black struggle for freedom, dignity, and life, all the suffering and pain, all the sacrifices and blood, all the glorious resilience because of a faith always under siege, always threatened but never conquered, all that is diminished, trivialized, and delegitimized.”

 Boesak, whose various positions have included a stint at American Baptist Seminary of the West (now known as Berkeley School of Theology) in Berkley, California, is the author of nearly 20 books.
-Although a celebrated activist, minister, and politician in South Africa, he also sparked controversies such as when he faced charges of fraud that sent him to prison for a year — though he later received a presidential pardon.
 In 2014, he keynoted a New Baptist Covenant luncheon during the Cooperative Baptist Fellowship’s general assembly.